 Membership is open to anyone who works all states on and during the net operation, and acquires a WAS certificate from the net secretary.
-Once you have the WAS certificate number (see Member Roster ), you can then apply for a membership certificate by sending $5 to W7FTT (address on previous page).
+Once you have the WAS certificate number (see Member Roster ), you can then apply for a membership certificate by sending $5 to KJ6MS (address on previous page).
 The cost includes printing, postage and the handling, as the certificate is mailed flat.
 Your membership is good for life, but membership is not required for full participation in the net, or to apply for most of the net awards.

-Basic Rules for All Awards/Certificates/Endorsements From The Triple H Net
+Basic Rules for All Awards/Certificates/Endorsements from the Triple H Net

-Application for any award/certificate should follow these guidelines: List all contacts along with callsign, date, time (GMT), & state (state capital, country, Canadian Province, YL name, etc., when and where applicable) on a sheet of paper with your call in the upper left corner, name and address in the upper right-hand corner, and the name of the award.
+Application for any award/certificate should follow these guidelines: List all contacts along with callsign, date, time (UTC), and state (state capital, country, Canadian Province, YL name, etc., when and where applicable) on a sheet of paper with your call in the upper left corner, name and address in the upper right-hand corner, and the name of the award.
 States need to be in alphabetical order, and numbers (where applicable) in numerical order.
-Carefully observe start dates and QSL requirements where applicable (see Net Awards ). eQSLs are now acceptable for any of the award requirements.
+Carefully observe start dates and QSL requirements where applicable (see Net Awards ). eQSLs, 2017 onwards, are now acceptable for any of the award requirements.
 Contacts for any award must be made during the official net operation and on the net frequency.
 No split frequency or cross-mode QSO's allowed.
 DO NOT SEND any QSL's to the secretary.
 Make copies of each application you submit.
 Sign your name attesting to the proper net QSO/QSL requirements on each separate application.
 Each award request is directed to the net secretary who handles all awards, & must also include $2 (two 'green stamps').
 If you send a check, make it out to me, NOT the HHH Net!
 Endorsements for upgrading earlier obtained awards require only the applicable list and an SASE (no $2).
 All awards are sent flat, and original application(s) are returned with the award(s).
 Please allow one to two weeks for processing awards.
-Mail all applications (award certificates) or correspondence to W7FTT (address on Home Page ).
+Mail all applications (award certificates) or correspondence to KJ6MS (address on Home Page ).
 Do not send QSL cards!
 If required for a particular award, have them, but don't send them.
 PLEASE, please, put your address on ALL application(s) forms and/or letters.
-Even though not all of the forms are required you may acquire application forms here for any of the various awards, or from W7FTT.
-All award applications put a heavy demand on Jim's time, so the use of the award application forms will speed up the overall process.
-Jim finds a few homemade applications are extremely hard to read or even understand, so you are, nevertheless, urged to use any of the necessary provided forms before you make any application to the net secretary.
+Even though not all of the forms are required you may acquire application forms here for any of the various awards, or from KJ6MS.
+All award applications put a heavy demand on time, so the use of the award application forms will speed up the overall process.
+Homemade applications are extremely hard to read or even understand, so you are, nevertheless, urged to use any of the necessary provided forms before you make any application to the net secretary.
 And, please always include your callsign with all correspondence to the Net Administrator.

 The Earlybird Session of the Triple H Net